 Discuss your desire to get off the mortgage with the other stakeholders.
 An open, honest discussion about your desire to bow out of the previously agreed-to plan can go a long way in getting the cooperation of the other parties.
 If your co-owners refuse to refinance, you cannot get off the mortgage.
 Therefore, it's important to think carefully before going into a joint mortgage agreement with anyone.
 There's also no point in beating around the bush if you're already in and want out.

 Once you've worked out the details with your fellow mortgage holders, it's time to get the deed done.
 Contact the lender and tell them that you want off the mortgage and that your partners have agreed to refinance.
 Discuss the cost, process and length of time it will take to complete the deal.
 You and your partners may want to discuss refinancing with several different lenders to get the best rate.
 Help your mortgage partners complete the process.
-Let them know you are willing to take care of any running, postage or any other costs associated with getting it done.
+Let them know you're willing to take care of any running, postage or other chores and costs associated with getting the deal done.
 Request the earliest closing date possible.
-You want to strike while the iron is hot and before anyone decides to back out of the refinance agreement.
+You want to strike while the iron is hot and before anyone decides to back out of the refinancing agreement.

 - Checking with several lenders to get the best rate for your soon to be former partners goes a long way in good will.